Fiakerlied

-The "Fiakerlied" ("Fiaker Song") is an 1885 Viennese song written and composed by Gustav Pick.
+The "Fiakerlied" ('Fiaker Song') is an 1885 Wienerlied (Viennese song) with words and music by Gustav Pick.

 The song was written to celebrate the centenary of the Viennese Fiaker, a horse-drawn carriage for hire.
 It was performed on 24 May 1885 by Alexander Girardi at a charity festival at the Rotunde in the Prater, accompanied by Nathaniel Rothschild's band conducted by Wilhelm Rab.
 The music was published in that year by August Cranz.